28 Dec Happy Birthday, Other Other Me

 My grandmother lived in a small red house with white lining overlooking the coastline.
 It was a beautiful place.
 There was this salty smell in the air, and a mild but constant breeze.
 My grandmother was a frail woman who could barely get around, but she’d be dead in the ground before she’d let her house fall into disarray.
 It was always impeccable.

 Celebrations at her place were never really a big deal.
 My grandmother hated the idea of birthday gifts, so instead, we’d have a large meal and read aloud from one of her books.
 She’d also play the piano.
 Despite her faults, she was an amazing piano player – it was easily the highlight of the trip.
-That, and the birthday gifts I’d get to open on the way back home.
-It was my reward for not making a fuzz.
+That, and the birthday gifts I’d get to open on the way back home, were my reward for not making a fuss.

 There was water in the ceiling.
 I didn’t understand how that could be possible.
 It was like the surface of a lake, but in the ceiling.
 It didn’t make any sense.
 It was crystal clear, allowing me to see my own reflection up there.